LNG probe-vaporizer for accurate LNG samples – The Phazer

 Figure 3 On-site photograph of the installed systems used for the test

-LNG sample probe field study results and discussion
+LNG probe vaporizers Field study results and discussion

 Figure 4 to Figure 7 show the plotted results of the stability runs for both systems for methane, ethane, propane and the GHV.
 Optical inspection reveals the signal is more ‘calm’ for the system 1 compared to system 2.
 The greater difference between consecutive measurements can be expressed as the line length.
 In system 2 the signal line length is 4.2, 4.1, 1.6, 0.7, and 3.8 times longer for methane, ethane, propane, nitrogen, and the GHV respectively.
 Another visual indicator is the reported concentration ranges, (highest – lowest) which are greater for system 2.